angelesgonzalez/S4-API-Dad-Jokes/readme.md

-# Sprint-4 - ITACADEMY - Joke Web App Project – TypeScript & API Integration - Level 3
+# Sprint-4 - ITACADEMY – TypeScript & API Integration - Level 3

 A productivity web app designed to kick off the workday with laughter and useful weather insights.
 Built with TypeScript, Tailwind CSS, and Webpack as part of a learning project focused on real-world API consumption and clean code architecture.